-Newfoundland has agreed to work with the federal government to develop regulations, including limiting use of pneumatic devices, to reduce methane emissions by 45 percent by 2025.
+Newfoundland The province has agreed to work with the federal government to develop regulations, including limiting use of pneumatic devices, to reduce methane emissions by 45 percent by 2025.
 Proposals include leak detection and equipment controls, most of which would come into effect between 2020 and 2023.
-In 2019, Alberta and British Columbia both finalized equivalency agreements with the federal government that allow the provinces to regulate province-level programs that will ultimately achieve the same objectives.